libvips/ruby-vips/README.md

 ## Why use ruby-vips?

   - It supports over 250 low-level image and color manipulation operations.
-  - Operations are chainable, and do not get executed until the image is sent to an output.
+  - Operations are chainable and do not get executed until the image is sent to an output.
   - Memory use is low, even for very, very large images.
   - Fastest ruby library for resizing large images.
 See [benchmarks at the official libvips website](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and [vips-benchmarks](https://github.com/stanislaw/vips-benchmarks)